Lev Rebet: Publications and political views

 Rebet continued his political activity in exile with a varied number of publications.
 He worked as the editor of multiple Ukrainian-language periodicals and took up research and scholarship in the fields of law, politics and sociology.
 In 1949, he completed his doctoral dissertation and was appointed Professor of State Law at the Ukrainian Free University.
 His major academic works included "The Formation of the Ukrainian Nation" (1951) and "The Theory of Nations" (1956).
 On the editorial pages of the Ukrainian Independist, he also engaged critically with the OUN, its wartime activities and current direction.
 On his former associate Bandera, for instance, he wrote:

 He [Bandera] was arrested in 1934 and afterwards he never returned to Ukraine: apart from a brief period in 1940 and 1941 he had no direct connection with the organization, being as he was either in prison, or in a concentration camp, or in exile abroad.
 However, for a whole series of reasons, it is his name (mainly after the OUN split in 1940...) that turned out to be most closely associated with the history of the organization, much more closely than the work he contributed to it could really justify.

 In 1956, this eventually led to a split between Bandera's OUN-B and the more moderate OUN-Z, jointly led by Rebet and Zinoviy Matla.

 Assassination

 He was assassinated on 12 October 1957 in Munich by a KGB agent, Bohdan Stashynsky, using a hydrogen cyanide atomizer mist gun.
-After Rebet was assassinated, his widow Daria Rebet and his colleague Bohdan Kordiuk, who succeeded him as editor of the "Ukrainian Independist", continued his work.
+After Rebet was assassinated, his widow Daria Rebet and his colleague Bohdan Kordiuk, who succeeded him as editor of the "Ukrainian Independentist", continued his work.

 Stashynsky would go on to assassinate Rebet's associate Stepan Bandera by similar means in 1959.